West Virginia University: Soccer

+and the 21st in the NCAA DI Men's Soccer RPI ranking with 13-2-7.

 Rifle

-With a total of 26 individual NCAA National Champions and 19 team NCAA National Championship titles, West Virginia University's rifle team is the most successful rifle program in the history of the NCAA.
+With a total of 26 individual NCAA National Champions and 20 team NCAA National Championship titles, West Virginia University's rifle team is the most successful rifle program in the history of the NCAA.
 Their most recent National Championship as a team was won in 2017.
 The Mountaineers compete in the Great America Rifle Conference where they have won 11 regular-season conference championships.
 The team's home matches take place at the WVU Rifle Range which opened in 2010.
 Virginia Thrasher, who won a gold medal in the women's 10-meter air rifle at the 2016 Summer Olympics, was on the Mountaineers rifle team from 2015 to 2019.

 Marching band

 The West Virginia University Mountaineer Marching Band is nicknamed "The Pride of West Virginia."
-The 380-member band performs at every home football game and makes several local and national appearances throughout the year.
-The band was the recipient of the prestigious Sudler Trophy in 1997.
+The 340-member band performs at every home football game and makes several local and national appearances throughout the year.